Skip to main content

 The tutorial discusses how to improve the fault tolerance of your service at the physical layer.

-Fault tolerance — the property of a service to remain operational and continue to perform business tasks even in the event of failure of individual components of the IT infrastructure.
+Fault tolerance — the property of a service to remain operational and continue to perform business tasks even in case of failure of individual components of the IT infrastructure.

 The degree of service fault tolerance depends on the type of tasks performed.
-The need to improve fault tolerance arises when the damage from downtime exceeds the cost of business continuity.
-For example, the service provides continuous access to important information, or the work of the company itself directly depends on the smooth operation of the IT infrastructure.
+The need to improve fault tolerance arises when the damage from downtime exceeds the cost of ensuring uninterrupted operation.
+For example, the service provides uninterrupted access to important information, or the company itself directly depends on the uninterrupted operation of the IT infrastructure.

 What Selectel provides

-Selectel provides fault tolerance for your service at the server room level, where the server racks are located.
+Selectel provides fault tolerance for your service at the server room level, where the racks with servers are located.
 To do this:

-• The server room is supplied with power inputs, reserved at higher levels (Selectel transformer stations; industrial UPS including batteries; emergency power supply — DGU), then two independent power inputs are supplied to each rack:
+• the server room receives power feeds, reserved at higher levels (Selectel transformer substations; industrial UPS including battery; emergency power supply — DGU), further, two independent power inputs are connected to each rack:

 • For servers with two power supplies, they are connected to two independent socket blocks;

-• For prebuilt configuration servers, LAN access switches and Internet switches are installed in each rack;
+• For off-the-shelf configuration servers, LAN access switches and Internet switches are installed in each rack;

 • for some Chipcore Line servers there is no LAN connection, only Internet switches are installed in each rack;